First Corinthians 14:23

 should speak in turn.
 There should not be disruptions in the gatherings of the

 people of God.
-It’s in this context that should be understood First Corinthians
+It is in this context that we should understand First

 First Corinthians 14:36-37 says, "What?
 Came the